GEMS OF NAMIBIA AND BOTSWANA

 Distance approx. 250 km; driving time approx. 5-6 h

 After a rich breakfast, you leave the Okavango Delta, continuing north together with your guide.
 Your next destination is Tsodilo Hills – the hill that whispers – which is recognised as UNESCO World Heritage site.
 These ancient rock formations impress through their sheer size and multitude of well-preserved rock paintings.
 On a two-hour walk, a local guide will teach you all about the pristine surrounding and some of the rock paintings.
 Enjoy a picnic in the outdoors before you continue north.
-You now leave Botswana, returning to Namibia and its Zambezi Region, formerly known as Caprivi Strip, travelling to Mobola Lodge right at the Okavango River.
+You now leave Botswana, returning to Namibia and the Kavango Region which is part of the formerly known Caprivi Strip.
+You travel to Mobola Island Lodge right at the Okavango River.
 Enjoy a refreshing drink at the Island Bar or go on an optional sunset cruise on the river.
 For dinner look forward to a traditional braai – a barbeque southern African style – and a crackling campfire.
 You will spend the night at Mobola Lodge.

 Breakfast | Lunch | Dinner

 Day 9 | Kavango Region, Namibia – Mudumu National Park, Namibia

 Distance approx. 330 km; driving time approx. 4-5 h (excl. driving time in the park)